Skip to Content

 Spine evaluations are performed by the Physical Medicine and Rehabilitation interdisciplinary clinical team.
 While a consult is not required to access this clinic, an appointment is required.
 To schedule an appointment, please call the Physical Medicine and Rehabilitation Clinic directly at 713-794-7168.
 The clinic is open Monday through Friday, 8 a.m. to 4 p.m., excluding Federal holidays.

-The PM&RS Spine Center provides a non-surgical, evidence-based approach to accurately diagnosing and treating painful spine conditions using minimally invasive procedures.
+The Spine Center provides a non-surgical, evidence-based approach to diagnose and treat painful spine conditions using minimally invasive procedures.
 Our clinicians create customized treatment plans of care for Veterans.

 Therapy Services